Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 # Functional specification

 Questions
-- authentification for the V2
+- authentication for the V2
 - add if wrong QR code
 - when clicked on the button validate for create -> a go back?
 - Footer or header